open-life-science/resident-fellowship-patricia/README.md

 # Welcome!

-This is the repository to help me develop my OLS fellowship.
+This started as a repository to help me develop my OLS fellowship and be as transparent as possible in what I do.

-I will use it mainly for project management and it is very much work in progress.
-However, I started it to be as transparent as possible.
+While changing roles in OLS, I kept it to continue my weekly reports summarizing what I have worked on.

 ## Roadmap